uservoice/uservoice-python/README.md

 Making API calls
 ----------------

-With the gem you need to create an instance of uservoice.Client.
-You get API_KEY and API_SECRET from an API client which you can create in Admin Console -> Settings -> Channels -> API.
+You need to create an instance of uservoice.Client.
+Get API_KEY and API_SECRET for an API client which you can create from Admin Console.
+Go to Settings -> Channels -> API.

 ```python
 import uservoice